rabi-siddique/remote-code-executor/README.md

 ## Overview

-This remote code executeer is a web application that allows users to write and execute Python and Go code in a web-based environment.
+This remote code executor is a web application that allows users to write and execute Python and Go code in a web-based environment.
 The project is built using Node.js and Express for the backend, and React for the frontend.
 When a user submits code through the editor, the backend creates a Docker container on-the-fly to execute the code.
 Once the code has finished executing, the output is sent back to the user.

 ## Installation